 If you do have a reaction, report it at vsafe.cdc.gov

-Yes, 16 and 17 year olds should get vaccinated now.
-Currently, only Pfizer has been approved for ages 16 and 17, but trials in younger children are happening right now.
-Vaccinating teens is an essential part of protecting them — and their communities — from the pandemic.
+Yes, children ages 12 and up can get the vaccine now!
+Currently, only Pfizer has been approved for ages 12 through 17, but trials in younger children are happening right now.
+Vaccinating children and teens is an essential part of protecting them — and their communities — from the pandemic.
 And when a vaccine is available to them, vaccinating younger children will be important too.

 Are COVID vaccines safe for pregnant people?

 So far we only have one study about the vaccines and pregnancy.
 The preliminary results are based on reports from over 35,000 U.S. women who received either the Moderna or Pfizer shots while pregnant.
 Their rates of miscarriage, premature births and other complications were about the same as what pregnant people experienced before the pandemic (and thus never got the COVID vaccines)

 Can I get the vaccine if I’m nursing or pumping milk for my baby?